search ]

 • Be Mindful of Field Name Conflicts: When cloning fields, ensure their names don’t conflict with other fields in the parent field group.
 Use the “Prefix Field Names” option to avoid any potential issues.

-Further reading at the ACF Resource Page.
+Further reading at the ACF Clone Field documentation.

 • Jesus 11 October 2024, 3:17